 This is the second blog in a series about the benefits of marine protected areas (MPAs).
-You can read about the climate and biodiversity-related benefits here.
-Look out for our next post, which will provide a summary of MPAs’ benefits in a changing world.
+You can read about the climate and biodiversity-related benefits here and a summary of MPAs’ benefits in a changing world here.

 As the recent COP26 UN climate negotiations in Glasgow drew to a close, we were heartened to hear new announcements made there on protecting marine spaces.
 Colombia, Costa Rica, Ecuador and Panama announced a new “Mega-MPA” spanning from the Galápagos to the Pacific coast of Central America, protecting some of the most productive fisheries in the world.

 Ecuador announced it would expand the existing MPA around the Galápagos Islands (already one of the world’s largest marine reserves) by almost 50%.
 And Colombia announced that the country would protect 30% of its lands and waters by 2022 – eight years ahead of the rest of the world, including Canada, which has committed to achieving the 30% target by 2030.

 These announcements are much-needed: currently, only 7.9% of the world’s oceans are protected.
 This blog outlines Canada’s progress in establishing legal protection for marine areas.

 Where is Canada at in protecting the ocean?

 Almost 14% of Canada’s surrounding oceans are protected – though note that Canada has some work to do to raise the quality of protection to meet international standards in some of these areas.
 A recent assessment by the Canadian Parks and Wilderness Society (CPAWS) of Canada’s federally protected MPAs found that only seven of Canada’s 18 MPAs are strongly protected, and only 0.4% of Canada’s oceans lie within strongly protected areas.